Emery Bayisenge

-Emery Bayisenge (born 28 March 1994) is a Rwandan international footballer who plays as a central defender for Bangladesh Premier League side Saif Sporting Club.
+Emery Bayisenge (born 2 November 1994) is a Rwandan international footballer who plays as a central defender for Kenyan club Gor Mahia.

 Club career

-Born in Huye, Bayisenge has played club football for Amagaju, Isonga, APR, KAC Kénitra, JS Massira and USM Alger.
+Born in Huye, Bayisenge has played club football for Amagaju, Isonga, APR, KAC Kénitra, JS Massira, and USM Alger.
+In July 2015 he was close to a move to Austrian club LASK Linz.

 In January 2019 he signed for Bangladeshi club Saif.
-He returned to Rwanda with AS Kigali in 2020.
+He returned to Rwanda with AS Kigali in September 2020.

 He rejoined Saif in November 2021.

+In February 2023 he agreed to sign for Kenyan club Gor Mahia, completing the move in March 2023.
+He played as a second choice right back for the club in his first season, but said he wanted to renew his contract.
+He won the league championship with the club that season.

 International career

+He captained under-20 team of Rwanda.

 He made his senior international debut for Rwanda in 2011, and has appeared in FIFA World Cup qualifying matches.